New Zealand Police: Detective

 Detective ranks somewhat parallel the street ranks up to Detective Superintendent.
 Trainee detectives spend a minimum of six months as a Constable on Trial after completing an intensive selection and induction course.
 During these initial six months they are required to pass four module based exams before progression to Detective Constable.
 They are then required to continue studying with another six exam based modules as well as a number of workplace assessments.
 Once the Detective Constable has completed all of this they are then required to sit a pre-requisite exam based on all of the exam based modules they have previously sat.
 If they are successful in passing this they attend the Royal New Zealand Police College where they complete their training with the Detective Qualification course before receiving the final designation of Detective.
 All of these requirements are expected to be completed within two to three years.

-Detective and Detective Constable are considered designations and not specific ranks.
+Detective and Detective Constable are considered designations and ranks mirror that of uniformed officers.
 That is, Detectives do not outrank uniformed constables.
-Nevertheless, a police officer with a detective designation will generally assume control of a serious crime scene rather than a uniform staff member regardless of rank.